 However, if we stopped there we would be missing the mark!
 The Internet Computer is a network of computers that is as decentralized and scalable as the internet itself, powered by smart contracts and chain key cryptography.
 This is a little more advanced than our first definition, but is basically a fancy way of saying it uses groundbreaking cryptography to create a more secure and usable blockchain that can run at web speed, meaning we can build web applications 100% on the blockchain, and it just works.

 This might feel a little confusing at first, so let’s dive deeper to really understand what this all means and why we should care.
 But before we do that, let’s take a walk down memory lane to see how far the Internet Computer has come already.

-1. A Brief History of the Internet Computer
+1. The History of the Internet Computer

 Oct 2016: DFINITY foundation started by Dominic Williams, based in Zurich, Switzerland

 Feb 2017: Raised $4.2 million in a seed fundraiser (4x more than the soft cap target)

 Aug 2017: Planned to follow the Feb 17 seed round with a main fundraiser, but decided on a different path